saiadityaurumu53/Resume_AI_Assistant_Project/README.md

 ## Project category: Large Language Model > 8B

-## Instructions to run this project:
+## Project Setup and Installations
 1. clone this project to a local folder and insert the Nvidia NIM API by creating from https://www.nvidia.com/en-us/ai/ and by creating a .env folder as mentioned in the example.
 Note: I have used mistralai/mixtral-8x22b-instruct-v0.1 Large Language Model.
 2. create a virtual environment: I have used conda